Making education available for every kind of student

 - Flexible locations and schedules.

-- PCC provides a variety of locations and the largest selection of distance learning opportunities in the region.
+- PCC provides a variety of locations and the largest selection of online learning opportunities in the region.
 Students with jobs, children and other responsibilities can create schedules that work for them.
-In fall 2008, 25 percent of credit students enrolled in at least one distance learning class.
+In fall 2008, 25 percent of credit students enrolled in at least one Online Learning class.

 - Strong student services.